Admissions

 Q: What is the cost of the Master of Arts Degree in Conflict Resolution?

 A: Georgetown University charges tuition based on the total number of credits a student takes in a given semester.
-A full breakdown of tuition and associated fees can be found on the University’s Office of Student Financial Services Cost of Attendance page under the “Arts and Sciences” tab.
-When estimating your tuition costs, keep in mind that the average, full-time CR student takes 26 credits in the first year of study (fall, spring, and summer semesters) and 8 credits in the second year (fall semester).
+Our program consists of 34 credits.
+Students who follow the normative progression for the degree distribute these credits over four consecutive semesters.
+A detailed cost of attendance estimate, including tuition and associated fees, can be found on the University’s Office of Student Financial Aid Cost of Attendance page under the “Arts and Sciences” tab.
+When estimating your tuition costs, keep in mind that the average, full-time CR student takes 25 credits in the first year of study (fall, spring, and summer semesters) and 9 credits in the second year (fall semester).

 Q: What are other options for funding my education?